Ram John Holder: Music career

 Holder has continued his dual career as a musician.
 He has recorded the albums Black London Blues (1969), Bootleg Blues (1971), You Simply Are...
 (1975) and Ram Blues & Soul, as well as various singles and contributed to soundtracks for film and television.
 He contributed three songs for the film adaptation of Take a Girl Like You (1970).
+He recorded the vocals for theme tune of the 2026 series 15 of Death in Paradise which played on the 2025 Chrismas special and the 2026 series finale.

 Honours

 Holder was appointed Commander of the Order of the British Empire (CBE) in the 2021 Birthday Honours for services to drama and music.

 Personal life

 Ram John Holder is the cousin of the jazz vocalist Frank Holder.

+His daughter is Ginny Holder, the actress who, like her father has acted in Death in Paradise.